How to Answer ‘Give an Example of When You Showed Initiative’

 1. Choose an appropriate example

-Make sure that the event you will be narrating relates to some extent to the job position you’re applying for, as the hiring manager is mainly interested in how innovative you are to think about alternative solutions to problems that may arise in their workplace.
+Make sure that the event you’ll be narrating relates to some extent to the job position that you’re applying for, as the hiring manager is mainly interested in how innovative you are to think about alternative solutions to problems that may arise in their workplace.
 Keeping your example relevant to the specific role or your field, then, is essential!

 2. Use the STAR method